plone/training/views_2.rst

 The init method gets called while Zope is still *trying* to find a view.
 At that phase, the security has not been resolved.
 Your code is not security checked.
 For historic reasons, many errors that happen in the init method can result in a page not found error instead of an exception.

 Don't do much at all in the init method.
-Instead you have the guarantee the the call method is called before anything else (except the init method).
+Instead you have the guarantee that the call method is called before anything else (except the init method).
 It has the security checks in place and so on.

-From a practical standpoint, consider the call method your init method, the biggest difference is that this method is suposed to return the html already.
+From a practical standpoint, consider the call method your init method, the biggest difference is that this method is supposed to return the html already.
 Let your base class handle the html generation.